Level 1 300 hour teacher training in Cornwall

 - The 250/300 hour course is meant to serve as an introduction to your path as a teacher- continuous study is essential and Keren can recommend further trainings in the UK or overseas as well as offering CPD and level 2 courses in Falmouth

 - Successful applicants should be in good health and have stable personal circumstances to complete this course with the focus and dedication it requires.
 This is not a tick and flick course.
 Please think seriously about the commitment involved in undertaking this course and ensure you can attend all modules and allow the time required for classes and homework.
 Paying for the course does not result in accreditation as a yoga teacher, meeting the course requirements (classes, homework, exam, practice) and showing passion and commitment will result in certification.

-See below for module dates and outline for our 2021 intake:
+Module dates and outline for our 2021 intake

 Week 1 – 8-10 October

 Saturday morning – What is yoga, meaning of yoga, 8 limbs of yoga, different types of yoga, what is vinyasa yoga

 Saturday afternoon – surya namaskar – alignment, breath and how to teach the flow in three different formats.
 Includes practice teaching.